October 11, 2024

-As digital transformation continues to shake up the business world, the need for high performing digital networks becomes increasingly important.
-Organisations that have multiple locations often need to create network links so that data can easily and quickly be transferred from one place to another.
+As digital technologies continue to shake up modern business, the need for high-performing digital networks becomes increasingly important.
+Companies that have multiple locations often need to create network links so that data can be easily and quickly transferred from one place to another.

 The key difference between the two is that MPLS relies on predetermined routes, while SD-WAN is a more flexible type of network that automatically chooses the best route for data traffic to flow.
 The software intelligently directs network users through the most optimal connections to ease congestion and optimise bandwidth.

-The global SD-WAN market is expected to reach 5.25 billion dollars by 2023 and many believe that it will fully replace MPLS at some point.
+SD-WAN will eventually replace MPLS as more companies shift to newer technologies.
 As a leading supplier of fibre and networking solutions to large companies across Africa, SEACOM supports this move towards SD-WAN.
 It is especially useful for businesses looking to have an agile, flexible and virtually managed network.

 SD-WAN is similar in that it aims to optimise data traffic flow from one point to another.
 However, with SD-WAN, software is used to create a virtual network.
 This software selects the best route for data traffic, rather than the predefined links that are characteristic of MPLS.